KarMiles/polish-girl-painting/README.md

     - Selling her art,
     - Sharing artistic process,
     - Connecting with art-loving audience.
 - It is assumed that the owner focuses on organic growth of this activity and no signifficant marketing budget is planned.
-The main resource dedicated to the project is a limited amount of the artist's time.
+The main resource dedicated to the project is a limited amount of the artist's time focused on creation of custom content and building engagement with potential buyers.

 ## 3.i Search Engine Optimisation